Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

 For developping on the Rainbow Developers Sandboxed Platform, your need a **Developer** account in order to use the Rainbow SDK for Node.js.

-To obtain it, you can
+To obtain it, you have to connect to the [Rainbow API Hub](https://hub.openrainbow.com) and to follow the instructions.

-- Either contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.
+- Or you can contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.

 - Or ask our bot **Emily** for an account.
 Just add the tags `#support #api` to your message sent to Emily.